abdullahsumbal/CapitalOne-Coding/README.md

 ```
 ### Run Application
-The application takes in a configuration json file as argument.
+The application takes in a configuration json file as an argument.
 In this configuration file,
-you can define allowed language and their extensions and also a path to
+you can define allowed languages and their extensions and also a path to
 source code directory.
 There is a template configuration placed in the root folder called
-[template-config.json](template-config.json).If you do not provide any arguments, the
+[template-config.json](template-config.json).
+If you do not provide any argument, the
 program takes [template-config.json](template-config.json) as a default configuration file.
 Please point the `source_directory` value in the configuration file to the desired source
 file directory.